 Why This Matters

 Restart is where routine confidence meets live energy.
-Assumptions get tested, controls get removed, systems get exposed.
+Assumptions get tested, controls get removed, and systems get exposed.

-Permit systems shouldn’t be judged by how well they stop work.
+If a permit system does not hold firm at restart, its strength during authorisation is irrelevant.
+Permit systems should not be judged only by how well they stop work.
 They should be judged by how safely they allow it to begin again.

 For a structured way to examine restart risk alongside isolation controls and SIMOPS coordination, see the Permit System Diagnostic Toolkit.